Heritage and climate action in communities

 Bringing your action plan to life

-The Our Heritage, Our Future team are working with community groups across the entirety of Scotland, from the Western Isles to Dumfries and Galloway to produce Community Heritage Climate Action Plans.
+The Our Heritage, Our Future team are working with community groups across the entirety of Scotland, from the Western Isles to Dumfries and Galloway, to produce Community Heritage Climate Action Plans.
 Once plans are complete, our team can provide accredited skills training, workshops and resources to help facilitate short, medium and long term actions.
 Check out the community groups below to see how they have benefitted from developing their own Community Heritage Climate Action Plans.

 We have also been working with the following community groups to raise awareness of built, cultural and natural heritage and provide training and resources.